 Click here to download the Financially Simple Personal Budget template.

 Ultimately, you want to use a personal budget as a tool to prepare yourself for the costs of business ownership.
 If you don’t expect your start-up business to provide you with a sustainable income for one to three years, you have to budget your personal finances accordingly.
 Notice that I just turned that “budget” (noun) into “budget” (verb).
 Now that you have recorded your predicted income and expenses in a “budget” (noun), you must you must “budget” (verb) your money to ensure your income exceeds your expenses.
 Budgeting protects your personal financial health so that you can remain financially solvent during your business’s time of insolvency.

 For information about how to build a business budget, I recommend Five Steps Required to Build a Business Budget for Startups.

-After you have built your budget and used it to get your personal finances in order, the next step is to enlist professionals to help you with the aspects of business you can’t (or shouldn’t) handle by yourself.
+After you have built your budget and used it to get your personal finances in order, the next step is to enlist business professionals to help you with the aspects of company you can’t (or shouldn’t) handle by yourself.